PM-Notes/How-To-Github/README.md

 # How-To-Github

 Git is a free, fast and efficent open source version control system created by Linus Torvalds in 2005.
-It simplified collaborating on projects by giving team members the ability to work on files offline, and easily merge changes with the master branch of a project.
+Git simplified collaborating on projects by giving team members the ability to work on files offline, and easily merge changes with the master branch of a project.

 This allowed multiple people to work on the same files at the same time, any suggested changes can be reveiwed, before being pushed into the master branch.